leshec/speakit/README.md

 faceva \
 cercare \
 esce \
-necessario \
+necessario

-Replace data.txt with whatever text file you want to use.

 Note:

+Replace data.txt with whatever text file you want to use and add alongside speakit.py file

 I'm using Primo Levi "If this is a man" / "Se questo è un uomo" as a source to get frequently used words.